jessim/Aaron-Twackleworth/README.txt

 Aaron Twackleworth is a Wordpress theme.

+It was formerly named Aabboo.

-It was formerly named Supemi.
+And before that it was formerly named Supemi.

 For more information go to: